Matilda of Tuscany: Disputes with Henry IV

-Henry IV's control of Rome enabled him to enthrone Antipope Clement III, who, in turn, crowned him Emperor.
+Henry IV's control of Rome enabled him to enthrone Antipope Clement III, who, in turn, crowned him emperor.
 After this, Henry IV returned to Germany, leaving it to his allies to attempt Matilda's dispossession.
 These attempts foundered after Matilda (with help of the city of Bologna) defeated them at Sorbara near Modena on 2 July 1084.
-In the battle, Matilda was able to capture Bishop Bernardo of Parma hostage.
+In the battle, Matilda was able to capture Bishop Bernardo of Parma and make him a hostage.
 By 1085 Archbishop Tedaldo of Milan and the Bishops Gandolfo of Reggio Emilia and Bernardo of Parma, all members of the pro-imperial party, were dead.
 Matilda took this opportunity and filled the Bishoprics sees in Modena, Reggio, and Pistoia with church reformers again.

 Gregory VII died on 25 May 1085, and Matilda's forces, with those of Prince Jordan I of Capua (her off and on again enemy), took to the field in support of a new pope, Victor III.
-In 1087, Matilda led an expedition to Rome in an attempt to install Victor III, but the strength of the imperial counterattack soon convinced the Pope to withdraw from the city.
+In 1087, Matilda led an expedition to Rome in an attempt to install Victor III, but the strength of the imperial counterattack soon convinced the pope to withdraw from the city.

 On his third expedition to Italy, Henry IV besieged Mantua and attacked Matilda's sphere of influence.
 In April 1091 he was able to take the city after an eleven-month siege.
-In the following months, the Emperor achieved further successes against the vassals of the Margravine.
-In the summer of 1091, he managed to get the entire north area of the Po with the Counties of Mantua, Brescia and Verona under his control.
-In 1092 Henry IV was able to conquer most of the Counties of Modena and Reggio.
+In the following months, the emperor achieved further successes against the vassals of the Margravine.
+In the summer of 1091, he managed to get the entire north area of the Po with the Counties of Mantua, Brescia, and Verona under his control.
+In 1092 Henry IV was able to conquer most of the counties of Modena and Reggio.
 The Monastery of San Benedetto in Polirone suffered severe damages in the course of the military conflict so that on 5 October 1092 Matilda gave the monastery the churches of San Prospero, San Donino in Monte Uille, and San Gregorio in Antognano to compensate.
-Matilda had a meeting with her few remaining faithful allies in the late summer of 1092 at Carpineti, with the majority of them were in favor of peace.
-Only the hermit Johannes from Marola strongly advocated a continuation of the fight against the Emperor.
+Matilda had a meeting with her few remaining faithful allies in the late summer of 1092 at Carpineti.
+The majority of them were in favor of peace.
+Only the hermit Johannes from Marola strongly advocated a continuation of the fight against the emperor.
 Thereupon Matilda implored her followers not to give up the fight.
-The imperial army began to siege Canossa in the autumn of 1092, but withdrew after a sudden failure of the besieged; after this defeat, Henry IV's influence in Italy was never recovered.
+The imperial army began to siege Canossa in the autumn of 1092, but withdrew after a sudden failure of the siege; after this defeat, Henry IV's influence in Italy was never recovered.